Nell Gwyn: Early life

 Various anonymous verses are the only other sources describing her childhood occupations: bawdyhouse servant, street hawker of herring, oysters, or turnips, and cinder-girl have all been put forth.
 Tradition has her growing up in Coal Yard Alley, a poor slum off Drury Lane.

 Around 1662, Nell is said to have taken a lover by the name of Duncan or Dungan.
-Their relationship lasted perhaps two years and was reported with obscenity-laced acidity in several later satires; "For either with expense of purse or p---k, / At length the weary fool grew Nelly-sick".
+Their relationship lasted perhaps two years, and was reported with obscenity-laced acidity in several later satires; "For either with expense of purse or p---k, / At length the weary fool grew Nelly-sick".
 Duncan provided Gwyn with rooms at a tavern in Maypole Alley, and the satires also say he was involved in securing Nell a job at the theatre being built nearby.

-During the decade of protectorate rule by the Cromwells, pastimes regarded as frivolous, including theatre, had been banned.
-Charles II had been restored to the English throne in 1660 and quickly reinstated the theatre.
-One of Charles' early acts as king was to license the formation of two acting companies and to legalise acting as a profession for women.
-In 1663 the King's Company, led by Thomas Killigrew, opened a new playhouse, the Theatre in Bridges/Brydges Street, which was later rebuilt and renamed the Theatre Royal, Drury Lane.
+During the English Commonwealth era, pastimes regarded as frivolous, including theatre, had been banned.
+Charles II had been restored to the English throne in 1660, and he reinstated the theatre.
+One of his early acts as king was to license the formation of two acting companies and to legalise acting as a profession for women.
+In 1663, the King's Company, led by Thomas Killigrew, opened a new playhouse, the Theatre in Bridges/Brydges Street, which was later rebuilt and renamed the Theatre Royal, Drury Lane.

 Mary Meggs, a former prostitute nicknamed "Orange Moll" and a friend of Madam Gwyn's, had been granted the licence to "vend, utter and sell oranges, lemons, fruit, sweetmeats and all manner of fruiterers and confectioners wares" within the theatre.
-Orange Moll hired Nell and her elder sister Rose as scantily clad ‘orange-girls’, selling the small, sweet "china" oranges to the audience inside the theatre for a sixpence each.
-The work exposed her to multiple aspects of theatre life and to London's higher society: this was after all "the King's playhouse", and Charles frequently attended performances.
-The orange-girls would also serve as messengers between men in the audience and actresses backstage; they received monetary tips for this role and some of these messages would end in sexual assignations.
+Orange Moll hired Nell and her elder sister Rose as scantily-clad "orange-girls", selling small, sweet "china" oranges to the audience inside the theatre for a sixpence each.
+The work exposed her to the theatre and to London's higher society: this was "the King's playhouse", and King Charles frequently attended performances.
+The orange-girls also served as messengers between men in the audience and actresses backstage; they received tips for this role, and some of these messages ended in sexual assignations.
 Whether this activity rose to the level of pimping may be a matter of semantics.